shahadbarkah/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 #### POST /quizzes
-- post request to get the next question, the maximum questions for the quizze is five.
+- Post request to get the next question, the maximum questions for the quizze is five.
 - Request Arguments: quize category and previous questions as array that contain the questions id.
-- Returns: a question object, array of previous questions and success value.
+- Returns: A question object, array of previous questions and success value.
 - Sample: ` curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"quiz_category":{"type":"History","id":"4"},"previous_questions":[23,12,9]`
 ```
 {